hackbinghamton/CloudComputingWorkshop/S3/StaticWebsiteUsingS3.md

 ### 3) Upload objects

 Now that you made a bucket, click on it to see the contents.
 To add objects to this bucket, click on the "upload" button or drag and drop the files.
-You can upload pretty much any type of file -- text, images, videos, html files, etc. There is unlimited space within a bucket, and the maximum size of a *single object* is 5 TB.
+You can upload pretty much any type of file -- text, images, videos, html files, etc. There is unlimited space within a bucket, but the maximum size of a *single object* is 5 TB.

 **Create your index.html that will act as the default home page of your website**, and upload that to your bucket.
 You will see a panel to set your object's properties, but for now, you can leave everything as its default settings and hit the "Upload" button on the bottom left.